-Approval body Audit and Governance Committee Approval date 14 April 2022 V1 - April 2019 New Policy created (please note any version changes in the future will be shown in red text) V2 - June 2020 Added appendix of the escalation process.
+Approval body Audit and Governance Committee Approval date 11 April 2024 V1 - April 2019 New Charter created (please note any version changes in the future will be shown in red text) V2 - June 2020 Added appendix of the escalation process.
 Update to reflect Audit and Governance Committee responsibilities in line with new Terms of Reference.
 Update to reflect changes to Service and Job title naming.
 Update to reflect responsibilities in line with updated Financial Regulations.
 Update to reflect changes to audit processes.
-Update Accounts &amp; Audit Regulations reference from 2015 to 2020 V2021 - April 2021 Expected timeframe for implementation of High and Medium Priority recommendations added (para 18.6 table 2) Expanded Medium 'Recommendations will be followed-up by Internal Audit as part of the next audit review or within 12 months after the implementation due date (whichever is sooner)' (para 18.6 table 2) Reformatted to follow corporate policy template Appended EIA screening tool.
-V2022 - April 2022 Legislation reference update to Accounts and Audit (Amendment) Regulations from 2020 to 2021 Added PSIAS core principles Defined 'senior management' in the document Included conflict of interest risk inherent in the Chief Audit Executive (Head of Audit and Management Assurance) having non-audit functions Quality Assurance &amp; Improvement Programme added at Annexe 5 Escalation process enhanced to include regular reporting to Audit and Governance of non-implemented High Recommendations Clarified Low priority Recommendations will not be routinely followed up by Internal Audit, however, action taken to implement may be assessed on an ad hoc basis.
+Update Accounts & Audit Regulations reference from 2015 to 2020 V2021 - April 2021 Expected timeframe for implementation of High and Medium Priority recommendations added (para 18.6 table 2) Expanded Medium 'Recommendations will be followed-up by Internal Audit as part of the next audit review or within 12 months after the implementation due date (whichever is sooner)' (para 18.6 table 2) Reformatted to follow corporate policy template Appended EIA screening tool.
+V2022 - April 2022 Legislation reference update to Accounts and Audit (Amendment) Regulations from 2020 to 2021 Added PSIAS core principles Defined 'senior management' in the document Included conflict of interest risk inherent in the Chief Audit Executive (Head of Audit and Management Assurance) having non-audit functions Quality Assurance & Improvement Programme added at Annexe 5 Escalation process enhanced to include regular reporting to Audit and Governance of non-implemented High Recommendations Clarified Low priority Recommendations will not be routinely followed up by Internal Audit, however, action taken to implement may be assessed on an ad hoc basis.
+V2023 - March 2023 New section on Strategy added into section 14